Wang-Bioinformatics-Lab/downloadpublicdata/README.md

 **Arguments:**

 - `./data/test_download.tsv`: The input download file.
-It can be a parameters JSON from GNPS2 or a TSV file with a USI header.
+This can be a parameters JSON from GNPS2 or a TSV file with a USI header.
 - `./data/filedownloads/filedownloads_flat/`: The output folder where the downloaded files will be stored.
 - `./data/summary.tsv`: The output summary file that will contain the summary of the downloads.

-### Example 2: Using `--nestfiles` to Recreate Directory Structure
+#### Example 2: Recreate Directory Structure

 **Command:**